 Configure each agent using the default configuration files:

-Run the following command to skip installation of Fluentd and the plugins and dependencies for the Collector:
+Run the following command to install the Collector:

 [general] hostnameOption = fullyqualifiedname

 $SPLUNK_HOME/etc/system/local/ directorydirectory, open inputs.conf and verify that the following stanza is present:

 Ensure that the UF captures the name of the service, which you must set manually in the Collector configuration and within your applications.